graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 *   **`federated-graph-core`:** The special-purpose Spoke repository that contains the core platform services.
 *   **`tools-{type}`:** A repository containing reusable orchestration or governance logic (e.g., `tools-docker-compose`, `tools-subgraph-core`).
 *   **`template-{type}`:** A repository template for bootstrapping new components (e.g., `template-supergraph`, `template-subgraph`).
+*   **`template-spoke-dgraph`**: A repository template for bootstrapping new Dgraph-backed Spokes.
+*   **`template-spoke-mesh`**: A repository template for bootstrapping new Spokes that use the Transformation Sidecar pattern with GraphQL Mesh.

 #### **3.4 Architectural Precepts**